-- Plug one end of the UTP cable into the WAN port, the other into the RJ45 Ethernet jack on your ADSL or Cable modem. - Connect a PC, which must have an Ethernet NIC (Network Interface Card) installed, to one of the LAN Ports. - Connect the external power supply to the Advanced Wireless 11g Router. - The Reset button is used to reboot and re-initialize the device (press once quickly), or for clearing configuration settings back to factory default values (press for longer than 3 seconds).
+- 1. Plug one end of the UTP cable into the WAN port, the other into the RJ45 Ethernet jack on your ADSL or Cable modem. - 2.
+Connect a PC, which must has an Ethernet NIC (Network Interface Card) installed, to one of the LAN Ports. - 3.
+Connect the external power supply to the High-Performance Wireless Router. - 4.
+The Reset button is used to reboot and re-initialize the device (press once quickly), or for clearing configuration settings back to factory default values (press for longer than 3 seconds).